-This story earned a Recommended Reading citation from Dark Sky Magazine.
+The following story earned a Recommended Reading citation from Dark Sky Magazine:

 On the tarmac at the Acapulco airport, after twelve hours of traveling and in the heat of late afternoon, I faint.
 Three elderly women surround me.
 I can hear their voices calling to the officials, Ayuda!
 La senora…ayuda!
 Ayuda!
 (Click to read more).